sowmya1283/hangman_python/README.md

 There can be many areas where the game can be enhanced.
 But due to project tight deadline and due to the challenges the scope was limited
 Further enhancements can be as follows.
 ​
-* Adding a timer to guess a letter.
+* Adding a timer while guessing a letter.
 * Introduce different categories.
-(Currently only flower words are guessed.)
+(Currently only flower names/words are guessed.)
-* Option to randlomly quitting game in between.
+* Option to randlomly quitting the game in between.
 * An hint system to get a user about the word

 ​